svaarala/duktape/doc/low-memory.rst

   ``builtin_strings_base64`` contains the byte exact strings used, encoded with base-64.

-Strings used by application C and Ecmascript code can be extracted with various methods.
-The Duktape main repo contains an example script for scraping strings from C and Ecmascript code using regexps:
+Strings used by application C and ECMAScript code can be extracted with various methods.
+The Duktape main repo contains an example script for scraping strings from C and ECMAScript code using regexps:

 * ``util/scan_strings.py``